-As a nursing student, you should choose Office 365 for your email service because you may be communicating sensitive information that cannot be transmitted via Google servers.
+As a nursing student, you should choose Office 365 for your email service because you may be communicating sensitive information that cannot be transmitted via c.
+UW School of Nursing Social Networking Policy

+Google servers.
 Office 365 is HIPAA and FERPA compliant while Google is not.
 For this reason, you must choose Office 365 to meet the UW School of Nursing and UW Medicine Workforce compliance requirements.
 School of Nursing students are considered as a UW Medicine Workforce Member.

-Students are not permitted to set their University of Washington email accounts to forward automatically to non-University of Washington email accounts, i.e., personal email accounts such as AOL, Comcast, Hotmail, Yahoo, etc. Each student in the School of Nursing must sign and return a form that reviews email policies to the UW School of Nursing.
+Students are not permitted to set their University of Washington email accounts to forward automatically to non-University of Washington email accounts, i.e., personal email accounts such as Comcast, Hotmail, Yahoo, etc.